What is the application deadline?

 GRE.
 The average GRE scores of admitted applicants for Fall 2014 were Verbal 160, Quantitative 163, and Analytical 4.5.
 However, applicants should not place too much importance on these numbers and should keep in mind the following points:

 Rensselaer expects that applicants will score at least 156 on the verbal section, 146 on the quantitative section, and 4.0 on the analytical section.
 Applicants who do not meet the Rensselaer expectations are encouraged to strengthen their applications by having at least five evaluators complete the PPI Evaluation.
-Applicants to the Computer Science Department are expected to greatly surpass Institute recommendations on the quantitative section, and a quantitative score greater than 166 is recommended.
+Applicants to the Computer Science Department are expected to greatly surpass Institute recommendations on the quantitative section, and a quantitative score of at least 160 is recommended.

 TOEFL.
 The minimum TOEFL score is 88.
 If you are required to take the TOEFL and you submit a score that is below 88, your application will be considered incomplete until you re-take the TOEFL and earn a score of at least 88.

 General chances.
 Meeting the minimum requirements does not guarantee admission.
 In fact, because we have hundreds of applicants with outstanding qualifications, we must even turn away many who have undergraduate degrees in the field as well as very high GRE scores and grades.
 Often what distinguishes admitted applicants from other highly qualified applicants is research accomplishments.

 For Fall 2014, we received 285 applications to our graduate degree program.
 Fifty-nine applicants were accepted, and 32 received aid offers.
 Many of the admitted applicants who did not receive aid offers either did not request aid or withdrew before an aid decision was made.

 Do you offer financial aid in the spring semester?
 Do you offer financial aid to international applicants?
 Do you offer aid to MS students?